 Some of the short term harms that can happen include accidents resulting in injury (causing death in some cases), misjudging risky situations, and losing self-control3.

-Drinking alcohol at any stage during pregnancy can cause harm to the baby and the more you drink, the greater the risk.
-This is why the government recommend that the safest approach is to not drink alcohol at all during pregnancy.
+Drinking alcohol at any stage during pregnancy can cause serious harm to the baby and the more you drink, the greater the risk.
+This is why the UK Chief Medical Officers' recommend that the safest approach is to not drink alcohol at all during pregnancy.
 If you are pregnant or think you may become pregnant, you are also advised not to drink.

 If you are now pregnant and drank alcohol in the early stages of pregnancy in most cases it is unlikely that the baby has been affected, but you should avoid further drinking.
 However if you are worried, you should talk to your doctor or midwife.